lbeder/slowkey/README.md

           Iteration time sampling moving window size [default: 10] --sanity
-          Perform an optional sanity check by computing the algorithm twice and verifying the results --secrets <SECRETS>...
+          Perform an optional sanity check by computing the algorithm twice and verifying the results --fast-forward
+          Fast-forward mode: skip derivation for secrets files that have existing outputs in the output directory.
+Requires --output-dir to be specified.
+When enabled, the tool will check for existing output files (using the same naming convention) and attempt to decrypt them using the provided output encryption key.
+If decryption succeeds, derivation is skipped and the tool continues to the next secrets file
+      --secrets <SECRETS>...
           List of secrets files to daisy-chain (mandatory) -h, --help